 But for all my love of books, I was well over thirty before it occurred to me to try to write one of those stories I loved so much.
 The result of that first attempt will never see the light of day, but it was the beginning of a decade-long apprenticeship.
 In 2001, I finaled in the Romance Writers of America’s Golden Heart® contest for unpublished writers with a romantic suspense entry.
 Then I did it again in 2002 and 2003.
 Also in 2003, I won Dorchester Publishing’s New Voice in Romance contest.
 The winning entry – LAUREN’S EYES – was published by Dorchester in 2004.

-I continue to write romantic suspense and paranormal romance, but I’ve undertaken a number of other projects with a co-writer, Heather Doherty.
-Heather is published in dark literary, and together we write the laugh-out-loud Dix Dodd Mysteries under the pseudonym N.L.
+I continue to write contemporary romance, romantic suspense, and paranormal romance, but I’ve undertaken a number of other projects with a co-writer, Heather Doherty.
+Heather is published in literary fiction, and together we write the laugh-out-loud Dix Dodd Mysteries under the pseudonym N.L.
 Wilson.
-We also jointly write YA Paranormal under the pseudonym Wilson Doherty.
+We also jointly write YA Paranormal.

-I live in Fredericton, New Brunswick, with my husband, two university-aged kids, a Lab-Rottie mix named Chloe, and five rats (the pet kind).
+I live in Fredericton, New Brunswick, Canada, with my husband, two adult kids, two dogs (Ruby and Neva) and two cats (Ruckus and Milo).